ecoscape-earth/ecoscape-layers/README.md

     - `forest_add308`: selects all forest pixels and pixels with code "308" (Shrubland – Mediterranean-type shrubby vegetation).
     - `allsuitable`: selects all terrain deemed suitable for the species, as determined by the IUCN Red List.
     - `majoronly`: selects all terrain deemed of major importance to the species, as determined by the IUCN Red List.

-## Examples

-See the `tests` directory for example Jupyter notebooks that use the package to create layers.

-- `test_run.ipynb`: a simple example for two bird species performed in a small section of California.

-- `ca_birds_habitats.ipynb`: code for reproducing the EcoScape input habitat and matrix layers.

 ## Known issues